-If you're comparing Khoros vs. Sprinklr, you're trying to solve a problem most enterprises face: managing customer conversations across dozens of channels without drowning in fragmented tools, inconsistent data, and siloed teams.
+If you're comparing Khoros vs. Sprinklr, you're solving a problem most enterprises face: managing customer conversations across dozens of channels without drowning in fragmented tools, inconsistent data, and siloed teams.

 Both platforms promise to unify that chaos.
 But the right choice depends on how you answer these questions: